 - 1 1/2 cups riced cauliflower fresh or frozen

 - In a large pot or dutch oven, heat the 1 tablespoon oil over medium heat.
-Once hot, crumble your ground meat into the pot cook until just starting to brown.
-About 4-5 minutes.
+Once hot, crumble your ground meat into the pot and cook until just starting to brown, about 4-5 minutes.
 Carefully scoop out the meat and set aside.

 - In the now empty pot, add the remaining tablespoon of oil.
 Add the onions and peppers to the pot and sauté for 2 minutes or until the onions start to turn translucent and the peppers are slightly tender.

 - Add garlic and cook for 1 more minute.